dustinian/Adventures/bfrpg_terror_on_the_cattaro.md

 ###Bridge

->A few instruments are scattered about, but several features grab your attention:
+>This is a busy room, but several features grab your attention:

->* __Controls:__ A large, wooden wheel in the center of the room, with a huge, expensive-looking compass next to it.
+>* __Control:__ A large, wooden wheel in the center of the room, with a huge, expensive-looking compass next to it.
 >* __Communications:__ Another sailor is manning the wireless, clicking away on the telegraph machine.
 >* __Engineering:__ A panel filled with gauges.
 >* __Navigation:__ A wooden table, bolted to the floor, with one map clamped to its surface and several more maps stowed under it.